 This, of course, might not happen - in which case one should immediately

-band) which indicates to the audience that you are merely suffering for your
+band) which indicates to the audience that you are merely suffering

-typically does, a lot of wrong notes over a two or four bar
+as it typically does, a lot of wrong notes over a two or four bar

 break.
 On no account should you stop - to do so is a grave faux-pas,

-and in the ensuing silence you are quite likely to hear audible laughter.
+and in the ensuing silence you are quite likely to hear audible

-repetition is deadly accurate...and no more in harmony than
+such repetition is deadly accurate...and no more in harmony than

 the original fluff (you might have to transpose up or down an interval).

-Some musicians find this remarkably easy to do, often repeating the technique throughout
+Some musicians find this remarkably easy to do, often repeating

-the hardest mistake to recover from - and you had best resort
+perhaps the hardest mistake to recover from - and you had best resort

-to irony in the closing bars if you are in any hope of rescuing your reputation.
+to irony in the closing bars if you are in any hope of rescuing

-of fifths, pentatonic riffs, whole tone step ups etc.) but
+(cycle of fifths, pentatonic riffs, whole tone step ups etc.) but

 Note that in order to differentiate these riffs from the aforementioned

 should perform a small dance to accompany them (bending one's knees

 Should you be lucky enough to receive it, applause should be handled